abehlok2/Navigator/progress.md

 ### Next steps

-- Add persistent storage for rooms and credentials.
+- Add persistent storage for rooms and credentials (rooms are currently kept in-memory in `apps/signal/src/rooms.ts`).
-- Implement robust authentication and authorization.
+- Implement robust authentication and authorization (the `authenticate` helper in `apps/signal/src/auth.ts` uses a static secret).